Junior Girls: New Opportunities to Play U11s in 2023

 - Celebrate Success.
 Success comes in all different forms in cricket – from a half-century to a first catch.
 There is no better way to build a team and club than to celebrate the achievements of all players (including the opposition).

-The U5 – 8 group is a fantastic hotbed of future club players, made up of a broad mix of boys and girls, with or without any cricket experience.
+The U5 – a fantastic hotbed of future club players, made up of a broad mix of boys and girls, with and without any cricket experience.

 The main aim is to foster a long term love for cricket, providing early guidance on how the game should be played and in what spirit and giving all children a sense of belonging at their first cricket club.

 The group trains on Friday evenings from 5.30 – 6.30, a very popular evening when all parents can gather, enjoy warm summer evenings, a BBQ and the convivial surroundings of the club, whilst being able to watch their children have a great time – a true family night.

 We are always looking for more like minded kids and parents to join us and get involved with the club.
 If you have any questions, please do not hesitate to contact us by email.

 “I began playing junior club cricket aged 11 for Beverley/Canterbury Pilgrims CC, and was lucky enough to be involved in the Sunday 1st X1 senior team the same year.
 The team was filled with experienced and very competent club cricketers who immediately gave me an opportunity to open the batting, rather than “graze in the outfield”, despite having more experienced players that could fill the position.
 Their support and encouragement gave me a fabulous start, a tangible sense of belonging to a great club and some life affirming memories.